Radish microgreens are delicious and so easy to grow at home.

 I like to get organic seeds for anything I’m growing, and True Leaf Market is a great place to do that.
 You can also grab organic radish microgreens seeds, which have had great germination rates as well.

-Two Microgreens trays (one with holes, and one without holes)
+2. Two Microgreens Trays (one with holes, and one without holes)

 Why two trays?